--sin on,off Enables (on) or disables (off) Sexp inlining, by setting sys- tem variable sexp_inlining.
-Default value is off. -rin on,off Enables (on) or disables (off) RBC inlining, by setting sys- tem variable rbc_inlining.
+-sin on,off Enables (on) or disables (off) Sexp inlining, by setting system variable sexp_inlining.
+Default value is off.

+-rin on,off Enables (on) or disables (off) RBC inlining, by setting system variable rbc_inlining.
 Default value is on.
-The idea about inlining was taken from [ABE00] by Parosh Aziz Abdulla, Per Bjesse and Niklas Eén.
+The idea about inlining was taken from [ABE00] by Parosh Aziz of Büchi fair transition systems by setting system variable oreg_justice_emptiness_bdd_algorithm (default is EL_bwd).
+The available algorithms are: EL_bwd

+Abdulla, Per Bjesse and Niklas Eén.